 Avoid using heavy oils: body oils, massage oils, and room spray oils directly on the mattress pad as these tend to latch onto dirt particles.
 Maintain your mattress - it's a long-term investment for your sleep!
 Have professionals clean your mattress at least once a year, and wash your mattress at home when you get the chance to keep its freshness.

-For any home cleaning, look no further than Luce Home.
-Our expert cleaners can help you through home maintenance and housekeeping, so you have more time and energy for yourself.
+For mattress cleaning services in Singapore, look no further than Luce SG.
+Our expert cleaners can help you through carpet maintenance and housekeeping, so you have more time and energy for yourself.
 Let us handle the cleaning, and you can be rest assured that our cleaners will get the job done right.